 Click here for the Placement Test schedule.

-You have up to 3 tries on the Placement Test during any three month period.
+You have up to 3 tries on the Placement Test during any three month period, and you can take at most 1 exam per day.
 If you took and passed the Calculus Placement Test when it was offered for the previous semester then you do not need to take it again.

 The Number 1 question that students ask about the Placement Test is “Do I have to take it?”
 The answer is